The computing and technical support services are uniquely offered to support teaching and research activities and not for personal use.

 - Vanier Hall - 136, Jean-Jacques Lussier, rooms: VNR 2008 (33 seats), VNR 2015 (46 seats) and VNR 2025 (52 seats).

 Software installed in computer and teaching laboratories:

-The computers in laboratories are equipped with office software such as Microsoft Suites, Macromedia and WordPerfect, as well as the following specialized software: QDA Miner, Eviews, Limdep, Mathematica, QSR NVivo, Shazam, Stella, SPSS, SAS, Stat transfer, AMOS, EQS, LISREL, E-Prime and Arc GIS, Matlab, depending on the laboratory.
+The computers in laboratories are equipped with office software such as Microsoft Suites and Macromedia, as well as the following specialized software: QDA Miner, Eviews, Limdep, Mathematica, QSR NVivo, Shazam, Stella, SPSS, Stat transfer, AMOS, EQS, LISREL, E-Prime and Arc GIS, Matlab, depending on the laboratory.